Jessica Daves

-Jessica Daves (February 20, 1898 – September 21, 1974) was an American writer and editor.
+Jessica Daves (February 20, 1898 – September 22, 1974) was an American writer and editor.
 She is best known for serving as editor-in-chief of influential Vogue magazine, from 1952 to 1962.

 Biography

-Daves was born in Georgia, in 1898, but moved to New York City, in 1921, where she worked in the advertising industry.
-She first started to work as an editor, at Vogue in 1933.
+Daves was born in Cartersville, Georgia, in 1898, but moved to New York City, in 1921, where she worked in the advertising industry.
+She first started to work as a fashion merchandising editor at Vogue in 1933, and was promoted to managing editor in 1936.
+In 1952, she became editor in chief of Vogue and later retired in 1963.

+She is distinctly known for the promotion of American ready-to-wear during her time at Vogue.
+A fashion writer noted, "She spotted the trend, and her major fashion impact was to make ready‐to‐wear chic."

 She wrote or co-wrote three books: The Vogue Book of Menus, Ready‐Made Miracle: The Story of American Fashion for the 'Millions' and The World in Vogue.
-In 2019 fashion historian Rebecca Tuite published an account of her vogue editorship, 1950s in Vogue: The Jessica Daves Years, 1952-1962.
+In 2019, fashion historian Rebecca Tuite published an account of her Vogue editorship,1950s in Vogue: The Jessica Daves Years, 1952-1962.